-Inventory of Affordable Housing Units Assisted by the County
+Status of Covenants of Inventory of Affordable Housing Units Assisted by the County

 Affordable covenants help to ensure that certain housing units remain affordable for an extended period of time.
 Covenants provide lasting affordable options to low and very low-income households in a community.
 Table 4-17 below provides a list of 2,771 housing units with affordability covenants that received financial assistance from the County of Orange for their development.
-Of the units at-risk of converting to market-rate during the planning period, no units are located within the unincorporated area; however, the County has maintained financial interest and support for the units at-risk and will continue to do so throughout the planning period.
+Of the units at-risk of converting to market-rate during the planning period, no units are located within the Unincorporated areas; however, the County has maintained financial interest and support for the units at-risk and will continue to do so throughout the planning period.

-Table 4-15 County of Orange - Assisted Affordable Units
+Table 4-15 County of Orange - Status of Assisted Affordable Units